Last updated: May 11, 2022 | Archive

 Interacting with your Nest device via a Google service

 If you use any Nest device with a Google service like the Google Assistant, we may use your activity data to influence the ads you see (e.g., when you say to your thermostat, "Hey Google, set my temperature to 70 degrees," or play a YouTube video on your Nest Hub).
-These Google services can include: Google Assistant (or the Works with the Google Assistant program), YouTube, Google Maps, Google Calendar, Google Duo and the like.
+These Google services can include: Google Assistant (or the Works with the Google Assistant program), YouTube, Google Maps, Google Calendar, Google Duo, Google Home app and the like.
 You can manage your ads settings, including turning off ad personalization completely, at ad settings.
+You can manage your activity settings, including turning off Web & App Activity completely, in My Activity.

 Your phone location established by the Location History setting in your Google Account is separate from Nest’s Home/Away Assist & Home and Away Routines features.
 Location History does not influence these Nest features (nor is your phone’s location data collected by these features used to establish Location History in your Google Account).